sixertoy/grunt-mustacher/README.md

 # Mustacher

-> V1.0.0 is in currently in developpment un der a github branch
+> V1.0.0 is currently in developpment un der a github branch
 > $include helper still not implemented yet in V1.0.0

 > Handlebars template (.tpl, .hbs) Helpers!